jl-git/talkstream/_talks/2014-10-20-princeton-pacm.md

 series: princeton-pacm
 ---

-We describe a framework for exact post-selection inference.At the core of our framework is what we call selective inferencewhich allows us to define selective Type I and II errors for hypothesis tests and selective coverage for intervals.
+We describe a framework for exact post-selection inference.
+At the core of our framework is what we call selective inference which allows us to define selective Type I and II errors for hypothesis tests and selective coverage for intervals.